Cray-HPE/docs-csm/operations/accessing_livecd_usb_device_after_reboot.md

 drwxr-xr-x  2 root root        4096 Jan 28 16:07 /mnt/pitdata/static
 ```

-When removing the USB stick, please unmount it first to avoid corruption.
+When removing the USB device, please unmount it first to avoid corruption.
 This corruption risk is low, but varies if large data use was done to or on the USB.

 ```bash
 ncn-m001# umount /mnt/cow /mnt/pitdata